GRAAL-Lab/auv_core_ros2/viz/README.md

 # Visualizer package

 ## Overview
 The **Visualizer** node provides a real-time visualization of underwater vehicle dynamics and planned paths using RViz.
-It publishes 3D models, paths, and poses to facilitate debugging and demonstration of AUV simulations or real-world operations.
+It publishes 3D models, paths, and poses to facilitate debugging and demonstration of AUV simulations or real-World operations.

 ### Key Features
 - Visualizes vehicle pose using 3D meshes or primitive shapes.